robinovitch61/kl/README.md

 </div>
 <br>

-* View logs across multiple containers, pods, deployments, namespaces, and clusters
+* View logs across multiple containers, pods, namespaces, and clusters
 * Select containers interactively or auto-select by pattern matching
 * See cluster changes in real time
 * Navigate interleaved logs from multiple containers, ordered globally by timestamp